How students enter the Anzac Spirit Study Tour

 - be enrolled in a Northern Territory Government or non-government school

-- hold a valid passport with six months validity at the date of travel, or have the ability to obtain a passport
+- hold a valid passport with six months validity at the date of travel, or have the ability to get a passport

 - be able to look after yourself physically and emotionally for the duration of the tour.

 How to enter

-To enter you are required to create an original creative piece of work that explores the role of Australian women during WWI.
+To enter, you need to create an original creative piece of work that explores the role of Australian women during World War I.

 Step 1.
 Answer this question